sambit-giri/BCemu/README.md

 # BCemu

-A python package for modelling baryonic effects in cosmological simulations.
+A Python package for modelling baryonic effects in cosmological simulations.

 ## Package details

 The package provides emulators to model the suppression in the power spectrum due to baryonic feedback processes.
 These emulators are based on the baryonification model [[1]](#1), where gravity-only *N*-body simulation results are manipulated to include the impact of baryonic feedback processes.
-For detailed description, see Ref. [[2]](#2).
+For a detailed description, see Ref. [[2]](#2).

 ## INSTALLATION